 Refugee resettlement has been the subject of extensive scrutiny and political debate in the United States, with opinion polls showing increasingly negative attitudes toward migrants.
 As such, this paper examines how resettled refugees interpret this public discourse in a more isolated, rural part of the country with traditionally low immigration rates.
 Two sequential phases of fieldwork are used to collect data in this area, including a series of focus groups with refugees, followed by interviews with individual participants to discuss the responses in more depth.
-Findings show that resettled refugees felt existing community members support isolationism, tend to conflate different migrant groups, and often have limited contact with refugees.
+Findings show that resettled refugees feel that existing community members support isolationism, tend to conflate different migrant groups, and often have limited contact with refugees.
 However, purposeful efforts to bring resettled refugees and longtime residents together can help to reduce misinformation and allay public fears.

 This paper describes an ongoing effort in a rural American state by personnel at the federal department of Housing and Urban Development (HUD) to help eliminate misconceptions about refugees and to ultimately reduce prejudicial attitudes and negativity.
 For background, HUD is a cabinet-level agency in the United States that implements and oversees a variety of housing assistance programmes for lower-income families and individuals.
 As a HUD Field Office Director, I routinely engage with a wide range of migrants, including refugees and asylum seekers, who are seeking various types of government assistance as they are resettling in towns and cities across my state.
 An important part of HUD’s mission is to create diverse, inclusive communities and to provide affordable homes for all.
 As such, we often assist refugees who arrive with little and need support from a variety of governmental agencies.
 However, my office is located in an isolated part of the country which generally has lower numbers of immigrants and resettled refugees.
 Consequently, this can often generate misinformation regarding perceived threats and negative stereotypes.